This is the world’s blackest black ink. It’s like staring into infinity

-People have long made the choice between writing in blue ink and black ink.
-But now, we have another: Black ink…or super black ink?
+People have long made the choice between writing in blue ink or black ink.
+But now, we have another: Black ink . . . or super black ink?

 Artist Stuart Semple has developed what he believes to be the world’s blackest black ink.
 He calls it Blink, and you can buy it for $16 a bottle.
 Intended for calligraphy, pen art, or just a very impressive handwritten letters, Blink brings a super high contrast pigment to a medium anyone can handle.